 When planting Viburnum at a site far from a water supply and in well-drained soil.
 The residual soil mixture should be used to create a 2 to 3-inch water keeping berm (catch basin/doughnut).
 And along the outer circumference of the planting area.
 This basin can continue to absorb rainwater and also minimize the need for hand-watering.
 The berm can be extracted after a growing season or when the plant has developed itself.

 Next, deep water the planting field, including the root ball.
 You can water it to a depth equivalent to the height of the root ball.

-For extra boost, encourage early root forming and stronger root growth.
+For an extra boost, encourage early root forming and stronger root growth.
 You may also water your freshly planted Viburnum with a Root Stimulator solution.
-It can decreases transplant shock and encourages greener, more robust plants.
+It can decrease transplant shock and encourages greener, more robust plants.

 To conserve moisture and prevent weed development.
 You need to spread a 1 to 2 “layer of shredded or chipped wood mulch or pine straw throughout the planting field.
 When the mulch decomposes, introduce essential nutrients to the soil that the plant can enjoy.
 Stop utilizing newly chipped or shredded mulch wood until it has been healing in a pile.
 Do that for at least 6 months, a year is better or the roots will get damage.

 That’s how you develop and care for viburnum.
-I hope this blog post is helpful guide for nurturing viburnums in your yard.
-If you need information do check this blog post for care and guide for viburnum in detail.
+I hope this blog post is a help to guide for nurturing viburnums in your yard.
+If you need information do check this blog post for care and guidance for viburnum in detail.